HDR Light Studio Version: Carbon Drop 1

 Even a 30k HDRI map would not remove the jagged edges from this combination of flat surface and narrow field of view on the camera.
 You would need an image more like 200,000 pixels wide to make that tiny region on the HDRI map high enough quality.
 So, the advice in this case would be to use one of the image-based Preset lights, that has a little softness to its edge.
 None of the preset image-based lights will have a hard edge.
 This softness in the edge will help to reduce the jagged effect.

 Here is the same view, using ‘Square Small Rad’ preset light.
 The HDRI map is only a proxy at 3k, but you can see it looks far less jagged than the standard Square procedural light in the image above.

 If we now render this HDRI map at 15k, the result is perfectly acceptable as seen in the image below.

-The softer the edge of the light you use, the less lagged artifacts you will see.
-So we hope this helps the next time you experience an unwanted jagged edge seen in the reflection of a light in your 3D model.
-Ofcourse, changing the perspective on the camera would also help too.
+The softer the edge of the light you use, the less lagged artefacts you will see.
+So, we hope this helps the next time you experience an unwanted jagged edge seen in the reflection of a light in your 3D model.
+Of course, changing the perspective on the camera would also help too.